IvetaKuncova/ESPORT/readme.md

 The code had to be written in the way that it could run for xx hours without interruption (typically overnight) and save the data continuously.
 If an error occurred, such as "Empty response" or "Bad gateway", the code had to either skip the given ID or try to download it again.

-**B)** There is also script for scraping _Date of Birth_, but I strictly recommend not use it, unless you are aware of legal consequencis!
+**B)** There is also script for scraping _Date of Birth_, but I strictly recommend not use it, unless you are aware of legal consequences!

 **2) SQL:**